 The symbol behind this replacement dialog can now be reused in various parts of the equipment.
-This example assumes that similar variables and functions are used in each equipment area (only differentiated by the equipment abbreviation in the name) and that these can be replaced quickly and with a clear overview.
+This example assumes that similar variables and functions are used in each equipment area (only

 You can find more about replacement for symbols in the Screens manual in the Symbols section.